From His Perspective

 >

 > Emotionally, I am a person that runs deep.
-I love very deeply -- it's a
+I love very deeply --

 > virtue as well as a fault -- and I am hurt just as deeply.
 What happened

-> between me and George happened at a time I had no strength left -- when I
+> between me and George happened at a time I had no strength left --

 > needed his support the most, even if only as a friend.
 Maybe it was